header-logo header-logo

 Philip Coppel (instructed by Bates Wells & Braithwaite) for the fourth respondent.

-The proceedings concerned the ACA payable to MPs who represented constituencies outside or outer constituencies which were eligible.
+The proceedings concerned the ACA payable to MPs who represented constituencies outside London or outer London constituencies which were eligible.
 The ACA was introduced in 1971.
 The House of Commons published information about the total sums paid annually in respect of the allowance to 14 MPs later identified in the proceedings.
 Further details were then requested by the applicants, who were the respondents in the instant appeal, concerning allowances paid.
 The applications were refused.
 Complaint was made under s 50 of the Freedom of Information Act 2000 (FIA 2000) to the information commissioner.

 After a time he decided that the applicants should be provided with a breakdown of the total annual amounts claimed by each MP for accommodation allowances in the specified years.
 The House appealed to the information tribunal under s 57, stating that the order should not have been made or, alternatively, that the categories of the breakdown should be varied.
 The applicants resisted the appeal and cross-appealed on the basis that the relevant information should be disclosed in full as per the original requests.
 The tribunal stated that the system as operated constituted a recipe for confusion, inconsistency and the risk of misuse.
 The appeal by the corporate officer of the House of Commons was dismissed, and the cross-appeals allowed.
 The House appealed to the High Court.